CaptainDredge/Eye-In-The-Sky-Image_Segmentation_Challenge/README.md

 # Eye In The Sky

-Winning code of Eye In The Sky Satellite image segmentation Competetion as a part of Inter-IIT tech meet hosted by IIT Bombay.
+Winning code of Eye In The Sky Satellite image segmentation Competition as a part of Inter-IIT tech meet hosted by IIT Bombay.
 ## Prerequisites

 ```json